BITSS-OPA/opa-deworming/code/01_final_opa.md

 </details>

 With complete subsidy, the costs of the intervention become the total direct costs of deworming each child (in USD).
 The original study [@baird2016worms] identifies the unit cost to be \$0.42 per year.
 Adjusting for purchasing power and inflation, the report gets a per capita cost of \$0.83.
-Adding all indirect costs over an average 2.4 years of treatment, the average cost of deworming each child over the entire treatment period is \$1.92, and after accounting for a take-up rate of 0.75 results in an average cost of \$1.44.
+Adding all indirect costs over an average 2.4 years of treatment, the average cost of deworming each child over the entire treatment period is \$1.92, and after accounting for a take-up rate of 0.75 results in an average cost of \$1.44 (2017 USD PPP).

 #### Indirect costs: additional years of education and its costs for government

 The indirect cost on the education system is calculated similarly to approach 1: the cost per student is multiplied by the increase in school attendance due to deworming.
 The cost of additional schooling is computed as the the annual cost of schooling per children times the number of additional years of schooling due to deworming.
 This analysis assumes that pressure is added to educational institutions for a maximum of nine years, starting at year zero, for a total of 10 years.
-The cost per student ($K$) is updated with new information on annual teacher salary (including benefits)[^7], \$12,055 (also adjusted for PPP), and the same average number of students per teacher (45).
+The cost per student ($K$) is updated with new information on annual teacher salary (including benefits)[^6], \$25,045 (also adjusted for PPP), and the same average number of students per teacher (45).

-[^7]: Based on the upper tier of monthly teacher salaries reported by two Kenyan news sources: @nyanchama2018 and @oduor2017.
+[^6]: Based on the upper tier of monthly teacher salaries reported by two Kenyan news sources: @nyanchama2018 and @oduor2017.
 Since compensation for teachers in rural villages where the treatment was administered is below the national average, the report is overestimating the costs for a conservative analysis.
 The average number of students per teacher is 45.

-Hence, the cost of schooling each child for an additional year is now \$267.9 (USD).
+Hence, the cost of schooling each child for an additional year is now \$556.6 (USD).

 <details>